alan-turing-institute/deepsensor/CONTRIBUTING.md

 you now have your own unique local copy of DeepSensor.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

-Make sure to [keep your fork up to date][github-syncfork] with the main repository, otherwise, you can end up with lots of dreaded [merge conflicts][github-mergeconflicts].
+Make sure to [keep your fork up to date](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the main repository, otherwise, you can end up with lots of dreaded [merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).

-If you prefer working in the
-browser, [these instructions](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser)
-describe how to sync your fork to the original repository via GitHub.
+If you prefer working with GitHub in the browser, [these instructions](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser) describe how to sync your fork to the original repository.

 ### 2. Make Changes

 Try to keep the changes focused.
 If you submit a large amount of work all in one go it will be much more work for whoever is reviewing your pull request.
-[Help them help you.][jerry-maguire] :wink:
+Help them help you! :wink:

 Are you new to Git and GitHub or just want a detailed guide on getting started with version control?
 Check out